pingcap/docs/temporary-table.md

 - The table definition of a local temporary table is not persistent.
 A local temporary table is visible only to the session in which the table is created, and other sessions cannot access the table.
 - You can create local temporary tables with the same name in different sessions, and each session reads only from and write only to the local temporary table created in the session.
 - The data of a local temporary table is visible to all transactions in the session.
-- After a session ends, the local temporary table created in the session is automatically deleted.
+- After a session ends, the local temporary table created in the session is automatically dropped.
 - A local temporary table can have the same name with an ordinary table.
-At this time, in the DDL and DML statements, the ordinary table is hidden until the local temporary table is deleted.
+At this time, in the DDL and DML statements, the ordinary table is hidden until the local temporary table is dropped.

 You can create a local temporary table using the `CREATE TEMPORARY TABLE` statement, and delete a local temporary table using the `DROP TABLE` or `DROP TEMPORARY TABLE` statement.

-Different from MySQL, the local temporary tables in TiDB are all external tables, and you cannot using SQL statements to create internal temporary tables.
+Different from MySQL, the local temporary tables in TiDB are all external tables, and no internal temporary tables will be created automatically when SQL statements are executed.

 ### Usage examples of local temporary tables